helicopter-1/stone-packaging/docs/pages/advanced/ethereum.md

 ```
 ### 3. Successful Verification Output

-Upon successfull proof verification we can get something like this 🥳
+Upon successful proof verification we can get something like this 🥳

 ```
 Anvil is running.